 What are the alternatives to hysterectomy?

-Women suffering from painful uterine fibroids — the most common cause of hysterectomies — now have an alternative, fibroid embolization, that can save them from having the surgical procedure.
-Interventional radiologists at Johns Hopkins Hospital perform the fibroid embolization procedure, which involves cutting off blood flow to the fibroid, causing it to shrink.
+Women suffering from painful uterine fibroids — the most common cause of hysterectomies — now have an alternative, fibroid embolization, which can save them from having the surgical procedure.
+Interventional radiologists at The Johns Hopkins Hospital perform the fibroid embolization procedure, which involves cutting off blood flow to the fibroid, causing it to shrink.

-What is fibroid embolization or UAE?
+What is fibroid embolization?